industrialfluff/plotto/README.md

 Creates characters with first names and displays them, along with 3 different plot scenarios.
 Although all characters mentioned in the system are generated, not all are used.

 If you're looking for a quick and easy skeleton of a fictional story, this will help you.
+As you create your story, you will decide whether to use any of the input provided here as inspiration.

 ## Requirements